-Be the first to challenge and correct misconceptions or transphobia and speak up when there are trans people in the room and when there aren't.
+Be the first to challenge transphobia or correct misconceptions Do speak up when there are trans people in the room and when there aren’t.

 Don’t leave challenging transphobia to trans people.

-Many trans members have told us how isolating work can feel with some explicitly stating their colleagues did not speak with them, allow them to join into their conversations and specifically took active steps to exclude them.
+Many trans members have told us how isolating work can feel, with some explicitly stating their colleagues did not speak to them or allow them to join into their conversations.
+Some specifically took active steps to exclude them.

 Make an effort to include trans colleagues in both work and social conversations.
-It is general good workplace practice and a courtesy which should be extended to all colleagues.
+It is good workplace practice and a courtesy that should be extended to all colleagues.

 Speak to and listen to trans people and colleagues.
 Listening to how they describe themselves will enable you to follow their lead.
 And active listening will help you ensure you use the right pronoun and name if you are unsure.

-A general rule is not to ask a trans personal questions about their transition for example if they are going, have or are having surgery.
+A general rule is not to ask a trans personal questions about their transition, for example if they are going to have, or are having, surgery.
 Each person’s transition is different, there is no right or wrong way to transition.
 Understanding that and respecting a person’s privacy are key attributes of an ally.